easybuilders/easybuild/docs/Concepts_and_Terminology.rst

 `toolchain-agnostic` since they can simply rely on these environment variables; that is, unless they need to be aware of, for example, the particular compiler being used to determine the build configuration options.

-Recent releases of EasyBuild include out-of-the-box toolchain support for: various compilers, including:
+Recent releases of EasyBuild include out-of-the-box toolchain support for:

 - various compilers, including GCC, Intel, Clang, CUDA
 - common MPI libraries, such as Intel MPI, MPICH, MVAPICH2, OpenMPI